 The Google Pixel XL, along with the Google Pixel, are the first phones 'made [almost entirely] by Google', and it’s the best way to experience the latest and greatest that Android software has to offer.

-It puts the immense power of Google search behind everything you do with the all-new Google Assistant, a context-understanding AI that’s often smarter than Siri.
-Sorry, Apple fans.
+It puts the immense power of Google search behind everything you do with the all-new Google Assistant, a context-understanding AI that’s often smarter than Siri and Cortana.
+Sorry, Apple and Microsoft fans.

 Even if you’re not into VR, this means it has top-of-the-line specs good enough for power-hungry gamers, and that’s fantastic news for anyone who wants a fast phone years down the road – yes, even with the Google Pixel 2 out in the world.

 The phone debuts the Snapdragon 821 processor, with 4GB of RAM inside of a glass-and-metal body that's half-iPhone 7, half Samsung.
-The camera is touted as 'best in class', and the 5.5-inch 2K-resolution screen looks superb.
+The camera is touted as 'best in class', and the 5.5-inch Quad HD screen looks superb.

 Google is ditching its affordable, developer-focused Nexus brand in favor of the Pixel XL and its smaller 5-inch Google Pixel counterpart.
-They’re more expensive handsets, but also showcase greater ambition on Google's part.
+This makes these new handsets more expensive, but they also showcase greater ambition on Google's part.